humehe/Stacking-Test/README.md

 # VSAT-1D
-The Valparaíso Stacking Analysis Tools (VSAT) provides a series of tools for selecting, stacking and anlysing 1D spectra.
-It is intended for stacking samples of sepctra belonging to large extragalactic catalogues by selecting subsamples from this catalogues according to their available properties (_e.g. redshift, stellar mass, star formatiion rate_) being possible to generate weighted composite spectra.
+The Valparaíso Stacking Analysis Tool (VSAT) provides a series of tools for selecting, stacking and anlysing 1D spectra.
+It is intended for stacking samples of sepctra belonging to large extragalactic catalogues by selecting subsamples from this catalogues according to their available properties (_e.g. redshift, stellar mass, star formatiion rate_) being possible to generate diverse (_e.g. median, average, weighted averaage, histogram_) composite spectra.
 However it is possible to use VSAT on smaller datasets containing any kind of astronomical object.

 ![Alt text](./Images/bootstrap.jpg?raw=true "Stacked spectra computed through median values including CIs.")